15 October 2018

 3.2 Through our Website we will also be collecting information including name, surname and contact number, of those who opt to register for our Loyalty Card in order to benefit from our promotions as applicable from time to time.

-3.2 We also collect the e-mail addresses information volunteered by those who communicate with us via e-mail or our facebook page or volunteered by the consumer, such as survey information and/or other details.
+3.2 We also collect the e-mail addresses and other contact information volunteered by those who communicate with us via e-mail or our facebook page or volunteered by the consumer, such as survey information, Job Applications and/or other details.

 3.3 Furthermore, the Company may process your personal data for compliance with a legal obligation to which the Company is or may be subject.